I’ve never been to summer camp as a kid.

 But, that all comes crashing down when they start fighting and squabbling over minor things, like Mitch’s fiancée, Vicky.
 Understandably upset about the entire ordeal, Maggie buys a flight back to Boston.

 The twins being twins, purposely dress up and act like the other so their parents wouldn’t know who is who, essentially delaying their mother’s flight home.
 To solve the issue, the girls give their parents an ultimatum: they’ll only reveal which twin is who when the four of them go on their annual family camping trip.
 Vicky finds out about this and tricks Maggie into staying home.

-Because Vicky is a petty gold digger, but that’s besides the point.
+Because Vicky is a petty gold digger, but that’s beside the point.

-Always two steps ahead, the twins strategizes to make Vicky’s time outside a living hell.
-First they replace her mosquito repellent with sugar water.
+Always two steps ahead, the twins strategize to make Vicky’s time outside a living hell.
+First, they replace her mosquito repellent with sugar water.
 Then, they smother honey on her feet while she’s sleeping and get a cub to lick her feet to make it seem like a bear attack was imminent.

 For Vicky, that was the last straw.